Posh Compliance Posh Compliance

 The Protection of Women from Sexual Harassment Act, 2013, was passed by the Indian government to protect against sexual harassment and abuse of women in the workplace.
 This Act was created to ensure that workplaces remain free from sexual harassment and to provide a safe and secure environment for women.

-The Government of India implemented the POSH Act in 2013 with the objective of tackling the problem of sexual harassment experienced by women in the workplace.
+The Government of India implemented the POSH Act in 2013 to tackle the problem of sexual harassment experienced by women in the workplace.
 This legislation strives to establish a secure and favorable work setting for women while offering safeguards against sexual harassment.

 The POSH Act is an important step forward in ensuring that women in India can enjoy a safe and respectful working environment.